 Infographics are a classic way to repurpose content because the visual and easily-digestible format makes them extremely shareable.
 These are especially great if your content has a lot of statistics or steps involved in it.

 If you don’t have someone in-house, you can usually hire a professional freelancer to turn an article or video into an infographic for a reasonable price and a quick turnaround.
 If you’re not a designer, I don’t suggest trying to make an infographic yourself.
 It’ll come across as amateur.
-Here’s an example from Bluehost of a visual representation of how to build a successful blog:

 Creating a video is a slightly more involved process, but can be really effective these days.
 Video – both long-form (think YouTube) and bite-sized (think Facebook) – is definitely becoming more popular in content marketing and helps to build customer trust.